glizzykingdreko/discord-to-do-bot/README.md

 - `/mark` - Toggle emoji in channel name
 - `/waiting` - Mark channel as waiting for response
 - `/urgent` - Mark channel as urgent
+- `/toggle` - Remove any emoji prefix from channel name
 - `/checkmark` - Check when a channel can be marked again
 - `/help` - Show help information
 - `/setemoji` - Change emoji for a command (Admin only)